-Here’s a summary of what the United MileagePlus Explorer card from Chase and the American Airlines AAdvantage Platinum Select MasterCard from Citi have to offer:
+Here’s a summary of what the United MileagePlus Explorer card from Chase and the American Airlines from Citi have to offer:

 Let’s take a closer look at these cards.

-Both cards come with a 30,000-mile sign-up bonus, which you’ll get if you spend $1,000 in the first three months of having the card.
+United Explorer Card and AAdvantage Platinum cards come with a 40,000 miles and 50,000 miles sign-up bonus correspondingly, which you’ll get if you spend $2,000 and $2,500 correspondingly in the first three months of having the card.

 The miles you’ll earn with these cards can be used on their respective carriers.
 You’ll also be able to book flights on any Star Alliance member with your MileagePlus miles, or any oneworld member with your AAdvantage miles.

 These cards have the same earning schemes.
 You’ll get double miles on United purchases with the MileagePlus card, and double miles on American Airlines purchases with the AAdvantage card.
+The United Explorer card will also give you 2x miles at restaurants and on hotel accommodations.
+The AAdvantage Platinum will also allow you to earn double miles at restaurants and gas stations.
 All other purchases earn one mile per dollar spent.

 What Else Do You Get?

-These cards come with similar cardholder benefits, including trip cancellation and interruption protection, travel accident insurance, travel and emergency assistance, car rental coverage and lost baggage protection.
-Neither charge for foreign transactions.
+Previously, these cards came with similar cardholder benefits, including trip cancellation and interruption protection, trip delay reimbursement, concierge service, car rental coverage and lost baggage protection.
+But Citi eliminated most travel perks from their cards and stopped offering any travel benefits.
+Neither of the two cards charge for foreign transaction fees.

 The MileagePlus card also offers free room upgrades, complimentary daily breakfast for two, early check-in, late checkout and other perks at hotels booked through the Luxury Hotel & Resort Collection.